scoskey/m502/notes.md

 * Zorn's Lemma.
 Suppose P is a set with a partial order &lt;, and assume that every chain of P has an upper bound in P. Then P has a maximal element.
 * Here a partial order is irreflexive and transitive (no trichotomy).
 A chain is a totally ordered subset.
 An upper bound is what it sounds like.
 A maximal element is an element with nothing greater (but possibly incomparable).
 * Cor.
 Every vector space has a basis.
 * Proof.
 Let V be a vector space and let P be the set of all linearly independent subsets of V, partially ordered by proper-subset.
 Then every chain of P has an upper bound (the union).
 Hence ZL implies there exists a maximal independent set.
-Such a set B must be a basis: if v were some vector not in span(B) then Bu{v} would be independent, contradicting maximality.
+Such a set B must be a basis: if v were some vector not in span(B) then B U {v} would be independent, contradicting maximality.
 * Proof of ZL.
 Begin with a choice function for the power set of P, as before.
 Use recursion to define an order-preserving function from ORD into P as far as one can go.
 That is let f(0)=any element, and f(beta+1) be any element greater than f(beta).
 At limits lambda we have a chain so there is an upper bound.
 If beta+1 is the first failure, then f(beta) is a maximal element.
 * Many of the theorems we proved using AC are in fact equivalent to AC.
 * Thoerem.
 WOP is equivalent to AC.